-Attachment A Ranking of Principal of Special Schools Attachment B Teaching Staff Establishment for Primary Classes Attachment C Teaching Staff Establishment for Secondary Classes in Schools without Senior Secondary Classes Attachment D Teaching Staff Establishment for Secondary Classes in Schools Operating Secondary 1-5
+Attachment A Ranking of Principal of Special Schools Attachment B Teaching Staff Establishment for Primary Classes in Special Schools Attachment C Teaching Staff Establishment for Secondary Classes in Special Schools

 - 2. Schools operating combined levels of classes i.e. both secondary and primary classes such as "through-train" school, or combined session i.e. both whole-day and bi-sessional classes such as "mixed-mode" school, should refer to the relevant Sections and Attachments in calculating the staff entitlement of the school. - 3.
 "Through-train" primary and secondary schools, though are considered as separate entities with respect to staffing establishment, can flexibly deploy teachers among the linked schools provided that the teachers concerned are kept within the approved establishment of their respective schools. - 4.
 For a school that operates combined levels or sessions of classes where each of the level or session is entitled to a separate headship post in accordance with the calculation of teaching staff establishment, only one of the headship posts should serve as "Principal" as defined in the Education Ordinance, if the school is under one school registration.